eugenkiss/chanobol/README.md

 `UiFragment` and `SwipeRefreshFragment` in the `ui` package contain code which is shared by most of the concrete fragments.

-Chanobol can be seen as UI for the [4Chan API][API].
+Chanobol can be seen as a UI for the [4Chan API][API].
 To this end, [Retrofit][], [OkHttp][] and [Picasso][] are employed.
 With Retrofit 4Chan's API is mapped to the interface `ChanService` in the `api` package.
 OkHttp is an HTTP client which takes care of e.g. response caching.
 Picasso takes care of loading and displaying images.

 Why fragments over activites?
 It's easier to communicate / pass complex data between fragments than between activites.
+It's also more natural to use fragments for a navigation drawer based UI.
 There are many more arguments in favor of fragments that a Google search will reveal.

 Why static factory methods for fragment creation?
 Actually, I could have used